A screenshot of how the theme looks like

 Prerequisites

-In order to use the theme, you need some software pre-installed:
+To use the theme, you need some software pre-installed:

 Installation